mdYeasin-cmd/redux-state-container/README.md

   - formData.entries();
   - Object.formEntries(formData) --> this is the best option for see form data values.
 - Image uplaod functionality don't work in free hosting server

+### Covered topics in Module 12

+- Need to study with modal ux.
+- Andt table pagination is not good, because we can't implement backend pagination there.
+Instead of table pagination we can use Pagination component fron Andt where we can implement backend pagination.